 Smile!
 You will be surprised to know how much the first impression you make at the interview will influence the eventual offer.
 Even if you don’t get the job, you can get a valuable personal reference from the company.

-While solid programming skills and relevant experience are included in the job descriptions by default, strong communication skills, proactive approach, and positive mindset are also highly valued by the business owners.
+While solid programming skills and relevant experience are included in the job descriptions by default, strong communication skills, proactive approach, and a positive mindset are also highly valued by the business owners.

-In this regard it is interesting to consider the developers’ views on the most important aspects of the candidate assessment process.
+In this regard, it is interesting to consider the developers’ views on the most important aspects of the candidate assessment process.
 Namely, communication and ability to get things done top the list of the qualities that business owners should prioritize, according to the StackOverflow survey.

 Yet, job requirements might vary depending on the situation and the priorities might change several times during the evaluation stage.
 There is no way to cover all aspects of the tech hiring process in one article.
 But if you are good at your job and love what you are doing, every business will be happy to have you as a part of the team.